Ayaad72/FinTrack/README.md

 ## 📄 License

-This project is dedsadasdasdasdaveloped as part of academic coursework for Software Requirement Engineering.
+This project is dedsasssssssssssssdasdasdasdaveloped as part of academic coursework for Software Requirement Engineering.

 ---